 The aim of my laboratory is to understand the cellular and molecular mechanisms in craniofacial birth defects and diseases such as cleft palate and xerostomia.
-Specifically, we are working to characterize the cell signaling network and dynamic system of protein turnover that directs craniofacial disorders, using multidisciplinary approaches including mouse genetics, genomics, proteomics, biochemistry, and molecular biology.
+Specifically, we are working to characterize the cell signaling network and metabolism that directs craniofacial disorders, using multidisciplinary approaches including mouse genetics, genomics, proteomics, biochemistry, and molecular biology.
 The following research projects are ongoing in my laboratory.

 Role of cellular metabolism during development and diseases

 Cellular metabolic aberrations result in craniofacial deformities in humans and mice.
-Interestingly, mice with cholesterol synthesis deficiency have severe malformations specifically in the craniofacial region while the rest of their body is largely unaffected.
 The majority of cells in the craniofacial region are derived from cranial neural crest (CNC) cells, which is a multi-potent cell population that gives rise to a variety of different cell types.
-These results suggest that CNC cells are more sensitive to metabolic aberrations than those of other regions during embryogenesis.
-However, it is still unknown how molecules related to cellular metabolism are regulated during craniofacial development.
-In addition, the possible relationship between cellular metabolism and the observed craniofacial deformities remains unclear.
+CNC cells are more sensitive to metabolic aberrations than those of other regions during embryogenesis.
 Our aim is to identify gene mutations and protein modifications related to craniofacial disorders and provide the basis for tests aimed at identifying higher-risk persons.

 Role of autophagic machinery in development and diseases

-Autophagy is an evolutionarily conserved bulk-protein degradation system, in which isolation membranes engulf cytoplasmic constituents and the resulting autophagosomes transport them to lysosomes.
+Autophagy is an evolutionarily conserved bulk-protein degradation system.
 This process is crucial for the removal and breakdown of cellular components such as damaged proteins and aged organelles.
 Autophagic activity is altered in various diseases and birth defects in humans and mice.
 An understanding of the manner in which autophagy is regulated is critical for understanding normal craniofacial development as well as congenital malformations.
 Our aim is to identify the molecular regulatory mechanism of autophagic machinery related to developmental defects and diseases.